 The Barracks is where your warriors are trained.
 Upgrading the Barracks increases the number of warriors that can be trained simultaneously.

 In the Alchemical Laboratory, you can improve your warriors' stats.

 The Conclave of Cardinals enables you to summon and promote Cardinals.
-Their bonuses significantly affect military and economic characteristics.
+Their bonuses significantly affect your military and economic stats.
 The building slot is on the left of the Palace, slightly below the Outpost.

 In the Manor, you can view necessary information about your Hero, such as statistics and available equipment.
 Upgrading this building will increase the Experience your Hero gains.